amplitude/amplitude-docs/content/collections/analytics/en/product-analytics.md

 This feature is available on all Amplitude plans.
 For more information, see the [pricing page](https://amplitude.com/pricing).

-## Configure the Out-of-the-box Product Analytics
+## Configure Out-of-the-box Product Analytics

-Before you begin, configure the Out-of-the-box Product Analytics to ensure the provided analysis meets your needs.
+Before you begin, configure Out-of-the-box Product Analytics to ensure the provided analysis meets your needs.

-From the Product Overview page, click **Settings**.
+From the Product Overview page, click **Customize**.
+Use Amplitude's [usage interval analysis](docs/analytics/charts/retention-analysis/retention-analysis-usage-interval) to determine how long users go between triggering your critical event.

 ### Basic settings